Zachattack221/more-than-music-live/README.md

 ## Description
 [link to live site](https://dstelzl.github.io/more-than-music/) Music fan application designed to retrieve and store images, biographical information, and current news about specific artists.
 This application allows the user to search and save favorites.
+The data for this project is dynamically pulled from theaudioDB API and The New York Times article search API.